 - What can this beginning teacher do to increase our standardized test scores?

 - What sorts of teaching methods and classroom management strategies can this new teacher bring to our classrooms?

 - What types of extra-curricular activities can this entry-level teacher volunteer for?

 - Once you look more closely at the requirements, you will start to find more matches to your own capabilities.
-Draw upon any jobs, volunteer work or educational endeavors in which you contributed to productivity, nurtured and motivated others, or contributed to performance improvements.
+Draw upon any jobs, volunteer work, or educational endeavors in which you contributed to productivity, nurtured and motivated others, or contributed to performance improvements.

 It is okay if you have not motivated students in a classroom setting.
-If you have motivated your fellow athletes as an assistant soccer coach or player, you have skills this teaching position is looking for.
+If you have motivated your fellow athletes as an assistant soccer coach or player, you have the skills this teaching position is looking for.
 If you have worked as a camp counselor or a lifeguard, then you have experience supervising children.
-If you were the team leader for a class project that won an academic award, you have demonstrated your ability to facilitate improvements in academic performance.
+If you were the team leader for a class project that won an academic award, you have demonstrated your ability to improve academic performance.
 Use student teaching internship experience in your resume to highlight classroom experience.